-By default, the maximum number of Selected ports allowed in an aggregation group depends on only the hardware capabilities of the member ports.
+By default, the maximum number of Selected ports allowed in an aggregation group is limited only by the hardware capabilities of the member ports.

 Executing this command may cause some of the member ports in the aggregation group to become unselected.